 Ankarana is located on the RN6, just 110 km south of Antsiranana (Diego Suarez) and about 30 km north of Ambilobe, in northern Madagascar.
 The park is close to the Amber Mountain National Park.

-By car you can reach Ankarana from Antsiranana in about 4 hours.
-Some small taxis also drive there, Taxibrousse run with less comfort and safety (and usually do not stop at the National Park).
-Antsiranana has an airport from which domestic flights to the capital Antana are offered several times a week.
-From Tana by land it is about 1000 km to Ankarana.
+By car, you can reach Ankarana from Antsiranana in about 4 hours.
+Some small taxis also drive there, Taxibrousses run with less comfort and safety (and usually do not stop at the National Park).
+Antsiranana has an airport from which domestic flights to the capital Antananarivo are offered several times a week.
+From Tana by land, it is about 1000 km to Ankarana.

 Information about the national park: